 Homeless This band will be awarded where an applicant is owed either a prevention or relief duty but where they would not be owed the main duty when the prevention and relief duty comes to an end because they have been assessed as likely to be: Not in priority need and/or Intentionally homeless and/or Have refused an offer of suitable accommodation as discharge of the Council's main duty, prevention or relief homelessness duties The banding will also be awarded to those applicants who are classed as part of "early interventions" within the homelessness process.
-This applies when an applicant is not threatened with homelessness within 56 days but is likely to be threatened with homelessness in the near future.
-Discharged Homeless Duty Applicants who have been accepted as being owed a full housing duty following a homelessness application and who have declined an offer of accommodation which was considered by the Council to be a reasonable offer of accommodation suitable to the applicants needs Lodgers with dependent children Applicants with dependent children, or who are pregnant and who are lodging with family or friends.
+This applies when an applicant is not threatened with homelessness within 56 days but is likely to be threatened with homelessness in the near future or where they have been served with a Section 21 Notice by their landlord and have not approached/do not wish to approach the Housing Options Team Discharged Homeless Duty Applicants who have been accepted as being owed a full housing duty following a homelessness application and who have declined an offer of accommodation which was considered by the Council to be a reasonable offer of accommodation suitable to the applicants needs For applicants who have had their homelessness duty discharged, this banding will remain unless there has been a material change in their circumstances which would warrant a new assessment.
+Lodgers with dependent children Applicants with dependent children, or who are pregnant and who are lodging with family or friends.
 Lodgers who share facilities Applicants who have to share facilities, such as a kitchen or bathroom, with another household who are not part of their immediate family Moderate Medical Priority Applicants whose household includes a person who has an illness or disability which is affected by their current accommodation and whose condition would benefit from alternative accommodation but a move is not essential.
 This includes both physical and mental health.
 Overcrowding Applicants whose current accommodation is assessed as being one bedroom short of the required number of bedrooms.
 The best use of all rooms in the house will be considered when calculating the number of bedrooms.
 Priority will only be awarded where this has arisen as a result of natural growth or where proof can be provided that the person who caused the overcrowding had no other option than to move to the property.
+This will only be awarded where the main applicant is listed as the main tenant of their current property.

 Welfare Need Applicants who experience hardship in their current accommodation and who need to move to improve their situation.
 This includes applicants suffering from financial hardship and applicants who need to move to be closer for specialist education, medical facilities or support.
 Employment Applicants who need to move to take up an offer of permanent employment.
 Reassessed Urgent Applicants If an applicant has previously been assessed in as a Band 1 or 2 but has not been bidding on suitable properties that have been available for them whilst they are in the urgent bands.